MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-timeline.md

 // image 4

   - Lastly, click the **Done** button.
-Upon clicking that button you should notice the creation of a first row for your first activity defnition (which you will complete in step 2).
+Upon clicking it you can notice the creation of a first row of required selections which we will complete in step two.

 // image 5

 - **Step 2: Activity Definition**
 This step includes all your activity defnitions.
-We will explore those from right to left:
+We will explore those from left to right:

   - **Entity** (no selection is needed): Specifying your chosen entity's name
   - **Source**: (no selection is needed): Specifying your chosen entity's data source name
-  - **Key field**: Here you should choose the specific field that includes data on your activity (for example..)
+  - **Primary Key**: Here you should choose the specific field that includes data on your activity (in the example below, *contactId* was chosen as the activity filed in our dataset)
-  - **Activity Time**: The specific position where your activity will be placed on the timeline depends either on the starting time or ending time that you provide.
-Using this field, choose which of the two options will serve as the primary method for placing the activity on the time grid.
+  - **Show Activity by**: The specific position where your activity will be placed on the timeline depends either on the starting time or ending time that you provide.
+Using this field, choose which of the two options will serve as the primary method for placing the activity on the time grid (in the example below, *Start Time* was chosen as the primary method)
   - **Start Time OR End Time:** Depends on your previous selection, at this point you should state the activity start/end time (only one field is required but you can select both times if those are known for your activity
   - **Duration**: Here you should define the duration of your activity
   - **Unit**: Here you should choose the unit of time for the duration of your activity
-  - **Title**: This field enables you to provide a recognizable name for your activity, so you can easily identify it on the Customer 360 Dashboard timeline (also called display name).
+  - **Description**: This field enables you to provide a recognizable name for your activity, so you can easily identify it on the Customer 360 Dashboard timeline
-  - **Icon**: For the same purpose of easily distingushing your activity from the rest of your activites, here you can add an Icon to your activity if it's publicly available (a URL address is required)
+  - **Icon**: For the same purpose of easily distingushing your activity from the rest of your activites, here you can add an Icon to your activity if it's publicly available (a URL address or unicode is required)
-  - **Action**: Clicking this button will delete that specific activity.
+  - **X button**: Clicking this button will delete that specific activity (highlighted below)

+// image 6

 At this point you are ready to define your next activity.
 Don't forget to save your activites.